Earthquakes have claimed millions of lives in the last 100 years, and improvements in technology have only slightly reduced the death toll.

 12 January 2010

-About 230,000 die in and around the Haitian capital Port-au-Prince, as a 7.0 magnitude earthquake strikes the city.
+About 230,000 people die in and around the Haitian capital Port-au-Prince as a 7.0-magnitude earthquake strikes the city.

 30 September 2009

-At least 1,000 people die and at least 1,000 remain missing after an earthquake strikes the Indonesian island of Sumatra.
+More than 1,000 people die after an earthquake strikes the Indonesian island of Sumatra.

 6 April 2009

-An earthquake hits the historic Italian city of L'Aquila, killing about 300 people.
+An earthquake hits the historic Italian city of L'Aquila, killing 309 people.

 29 October 2008

-Up to 300 people are killed in the Pakistani province of Balochistan after an earthquake of 6.4 magnitude struck 45 miles (70km) north of Quetta.
+Up to 300 people are killed in the Pakistani province of Balochistan after an earthquake of 6.4 magnitude strikes 45 miles (70km) north of Quetta.

 12 May 2008